-Given the uncertainty surrounding the COVID-19 outbreak and the increasing government mandated shutdowns and the related adverse impact to SIR, SIR's ability to continue as a going concern for the next 12 to 18 months involves significant judgement.
+Given the uncertainty surrounding the COVID-19 pandemic and the increasing government mandated shutdowns and the related adverse impact to SIR, SIR's ability to continue as a going concern for the next 12 to 18 months involves significant judgement.
 Management of SIR is currently addressing its financial requirements and the details of certain financial and non-financial covenants within the Credit Agreement with the Lender.
-Refer to note 5 for more details.
+Effective May 31, 2021, the Company and its Lender entered into an eighth amending agreement to its Credit Agreement which, among other things, extended the maturity date of the credit facilities as well as certain waivers from July 6, 2021 to July 6, 2022.
+Refer to the "Amendments to SIR's Credit Agreement, payment of royalties and interest on the SIR Loan" section on page 6 for more details on this agreement.
 There can be no assurance that borrowings will be available to SIR, or available on acceptable terms, in an amount sufficient to fund SIR's needs.